vercel/next.js/docs/advanced-features/static-html-export.md

 ## Caveats

-- With `next export`, we build an HTML version of your app.
-At export time, we call [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) for each page that exports it, and pass the result to the page's component.
+- At export time, [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) is called for each page that exports it, and the result passed to the page's component.
+This creates an HTML version of your app.

 > **Note**: `getStaticProps` overrides anything configured in `exportPathMap`, this is by design.